Changing lives by preserving vision.

 Instead of burning tissue as in ALT, SLT selectively stimulates only precise pigmented cells to activate increased fluid drainage.
 Both SLT and ALT produce comparable drops in IOP; however, SLT does not have the associated damage to other tissues and adverse scarring effects.
 For this reason, where ALT is limited to one or two treatments, SLT has the potential to be repeated more often.
 This procedure is a treatment option for most glaucoma patients but is in particular suited to patients who cannot tolerate or are unable to adequately self-administer important glaucoma medications.

-SLT is most often performed in the office and only takes about 10-20 minutes.
+SLT is most often performed in the office and only takes about 5 minutes.
 Prior to the procedure, eye drops will be given to prepare the eye for treatment.
 The laser applications are made through a microscope, similar to the one used for eye examinations.
-About two hours of office time should be planned so the IOP can be checked after the eye is treated.

 Commonly no special post-operative medications are needed and there are no restrictions on activities after treatment.
 Most patients will have to return for follow up visits to re-check the treated eye.
 It often takes several weeks for the pressure to be lowered and for the full response of the procedure to be known.
 Over-the-counter pain medications are fine to use for any discomfort.
 Unlike some glaucoma medications, there are no incidences of allergy or systemic side effects with SLT.
 Complications are minor but may include inflammation, temporary increase in IOP, conjunctivitis, or eye pain.
 For more information about SLT and how it may benefit you, please ask the doctor.